Best Online Psychology Programs in Massachusetts (2026)

 How does Psychology pay in Massachusetts compare to other states?

-Massachusetts offers competitive entry-level wages, though median salaries are currently 1.9% below the national trend.
+Massachusetts offers competitive wages for psychology professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Massachusetts a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for psychology in Massachusetts?